NU-CUCIS/CrossPropertyTL/README.md

 ## Installation Requirements

 The basic requirement for using the files are a Python 3.6.3 Jupyter environment with the packages listed in `requirements.txt`.
+It is advisable to create an virtual environment with the correct dependencies.

+The work related experiments was performed on Linux Fedora 7.9 Maipo.
+The code should be able to work on other Operating Systems as well but it has not been tested else where.

 ## Source Files